ldaptools/ldaptools/docs/en/reference/Main-Configuration.md

 Consider copying your domain CA cert to `/etc/ssl/certs` then reference it in your `ldap.conf` with the `TLS_CACERT /etc/ssl/certs/ca.pem` option combined with `TLS_REQCERT hard`.

+For more information on obtaining/using your LDAP SSL certificates, see [this cookbook doc](../cookbook/Getting-Your-LDAP-SSL-Certificate.md).

 **Default**: `false`

 -------------------------------